Kern County, CA - Oil & Gas Discussion archives

 New member here.
 Does anyone have any recent news with regards to the Oxy Find, which I have read about?

-A Landman located me to ask if I was the descendent of my father, etc., and has produced a lease of $25 per acre and 1/6th royalties, etc., something that perhaps some of you are familiar with.
-I'd forgotten that there were mineral rights on land my grandfather once owned.
+A Landman located me to ask if I was the descendant of my father, etc., and has produced a lease of $25 per acre and 1/6th royalties, etc., something that perhaps some of you are familiar with.
+I’d forgotten that there were mineral rights on land my grandfather once owned.
 Should I have an attorney look this lease over before signing it?

 My head is beginning to ache from attempts to read it.

-Is there any activity in California City ?
+Is there any activity in California City?
 Any input is appreciated.

 I own property in and around California City and I recently did my annual drive thru of the area a couple weeks ago.
 Not much change, if any at all, was seen.